IEntin/ClientServer/docs/README.md

 [----------] 1 test from DISPLAY_DOUBLE_ENCRYPT_NONCE_PASSING (171 ms total)
 The table shows correct transfer of unique init vectors from encrypt \
 to decrypt methods in every encryption  layer.\
-To enable double encryption Options::_doubleEncryption should be set to true, again no rebuild is\
+To enable double encryption Options::_doubleEncryption should be set to true, no rebuild is\
 necessary.
 The order of libraries for double encryption is selected by Options::_primaryEncryptor\
 which is always CRYPTOSODIUM and Options::_secondaryEncryptor which can be CRYPTOSODIUM as well or\
 CRYPTOPP.
 Changing these two requires rebuild.
 Latency increase due to double encryption is\
 about 7 to 10%.
 Double Encryption enabled by default;\
-can be disabled in ClientOptiona.json and ServerOptions.json without rebuild.
+It can be disabled in ClientOptiona.json and ServerOptions.json without rebuild.

+Both primary and secondary encryptors pass authentication and server and client-side key exchanges\
+independently using standard protocols.
+After setup the input of one layer is the output of the previous one.

 For debugging purposes DebugLog facility allows to print any binary data \
 including sensitive information like cryptographic keys.\